fair-data-collective/excel2rdf-site/README.md

 # sheets2rdf
-This repository describes a simple workflow and associtated tools for converting an Excel sheet to a SKOS based controlled vocabulary.
+This repository describes a simple workflow and associated tools for converting an Excel sheet to a SKOS-based controlled vocabulary.